google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 and we are not using donors nor shader facts, we are very unlikely to be able to find a bug in _any_ Vulkan driver.
 Instead,
-here is a slightly more interesting shader I made earlier.
+here is a slightly more interesting shader we made earlier.
 Execute the following snippet to create the shader `almost_interesting.spv`.